microsoft/PowerApps-Samples/powershell/enterprisePolicies/README.md

     - resourceGroup : The resource group where CMK enterprise policy needs to be created
     - enterprisePolicyName : The name of the CMK enterprise policy resource
     - enterprisePolicyLocation : The Azure geo where CMK enterprise policy needs to be created.
 Example: unitedstates, europe, australia.</br>
-      To get the complete supported locations for enterprise policy, below az command can be used:</br>
+      To get the complete supported locations for enterprise policy, below as command can be used:</br>
       ((Get-AzResourceProvider -ProviderNamespace Microsoft.PowerPlatform).ResourceTypes | Where-Object ResourceTypeName -eq enterprisePolicies).Locations
     - keyVaultId : The ARM resource ID of the key vault used for CMK
     - keyName : The name of the key in the key vault used for CMK